SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

     rancher rm --type stack elvis-first-stack

-## Prerequisites for Lesson 2

-Before you review lesson 2, be sure to understand the concepts of [Spin Getting Started Guide: Lesson 1: Building your first application on your laptop](lesson-1.md).

-You need also need:

-* SSH access on a NERSC Login node, such as cori.nersc.gov or edison.nersc.gov.
+## Part 1: Test your account and generate an API key

-* An account on Spin.
-To do that, please see the [Spin Getting Started Guide: How do I get started?](index.md) Test your Spin account by quickly logging into the Spin Registry from your laptop.
+If you have an account, test your Spin account by quickly logging into the Spin Registry from your laptop.
 You will see the message 'Login Succeeded':

         elvis@laptop:~ $ docker login https://registry.spin.nersc.gov/
         Username: elvis
         Password:
         Login Succeeded
         elvis@laptop:~
-* Access to a Project directory on the NERSC Global Filesystem, and the ability to run `chmod o+x` on that directory to allow the user 'nobody' to read files in that directory.
-This requirement is explained in detail below in [Part 2: Prepare your application to run in Spin](#part-2-prepare-your-application-to-run-in-spin).

 ### Generate API keys on a system such as Cori or Edison